-There are many factors in determining Tulsa Probate Lawyers fees together with other fees in an Oklahoma probate matter.
+There are many factors in determining a probate lawyers fees together with other costs in a probate matter.
 Generally, the attorney fee is a flat retainer fee or a percentage of the estate’s total value.
 Depending on the complexity of the estate, other fees may also accrue for accounting, filing of tax returns and the sale of real and personal property.

 Who Can Be the Executor or Administrator:

 If the decedent died with a valid will, then the will itself should set out whom the decedent wishes to act as the Executor.
 In the event the decedent dies without a will or intestate, the Court will appoint a personal representative (or Administrator) pursuant to Okla Stat. tit.
 58, § 122, which provides the following hierarchy:

 1. The surviving husband or wife, or some competent person whom he or she may request to have appointed.

 2. The children.

 3. The father or mother.

 6. The next of kin entitled to share in the distribution of the estate.

 If the decedent was a member of a partnership at the time of his decease, the surviving partner must in no case be appointed administrator of his estate.